ibm-cloud-docs/resiliency/bcdr-understand.md

 However, as a customer, there is still a small chance that a disaster can take out the region where your critical workloads are running, so it’s best to be prepared, if you want to avoid extended periods of downtime that are caused by disasters.

-### Why is high availability not disaster recovery?
-Are both required?
-{: #WhyIsHAnotDR}

-High availability and disaster recovery are easily confused, but they are distinctly different.
-Designing high availability into a workload is an effort to prevent a workload from failing.
-For example, spreading data over multiple disks in a RAID array is an effort to prevent an outage caused by disk failure.
-Multiple power supplies in a server are an effort to prevent a failure caused by an outage in a power circuit, while running applications across multiple servers in different zones is an effort to prevent an outage caused by a server failure and zone failure.

-Disaster recovery is the practice of recovering a workload after it has failed, despite the availability of resources at its disposal.
-For example, a workload might be highly available and resilient to failure because it runs across multiple hardware devices in multiple data centers.
-This might afford the system 99.999% availability but it’s still susceptible to disasters such as accidental or malicious data erasure, or a natural disaster that takes out a wide area that includes all the data centers.

-Usually, the more highly available a workload needs to be, the more valuable and vital it is to the business.
-Since it’s vital to the business, the more likely the need for it to have a well-documented, stringent disaster recovery plan.

-### What counts as a disaster?
-{: #WhatCountsasaDisaster}

-An IT disaster is an event that causes serious disruption to the functioning of an application or environment that goes beyond its ability to survive.
-These can be short or long-term events but their effect is typically damaging to the business, either financially, reputationally, or both.

-Such events will normally be the result of:

-* Natural disasters such as floods, fires, earthquakes.
-* Infrastructure problems such as power outages or broader network failures.
-* Accidental or malicious actions that delete data, services, or configuration.
-* Rolling out a software update, which contains a bug or other error that was not anticipated.

-In each event, it is important to have a planned recovery approach that provides for the restoration of service within a given time frame, to an agreed point in time before the disaster occurred.
-It’s probably also advisable to be aware of the costs involved, both in terms of the cost of downtime to the business and the cost of the solution put in place.

-### Can DR take place in one region?
-{: #DR-same-region}

-The short answer to this is yes – but in practical terms.
-It comes down to how quickly recovery is needed for your circumstances.
-In practice, true DR should take place in a separate region.

-{{site.data.keyword.cloud_notm}} will always seek to recover services within the region, in line with any published SLOs.
-This might take minutes or hours but in the worst-case scenarios, perhaps where there has been physical destruction of property, it can take days, weeks, or months to achieve.

-In {{site.data.keyword.cloud_notm}}, if there is an outage where {{site.data.keyword.cloud_notm}} calls a disaster, {{site.data.keyword.cloud_notm}} might have to recover services before you can recover your workloads.
-If so, you need to add the time it takes for {{site.data.keyword.cloud_notm}} to complete its recovery to the time it takes to do yours.
-Bear this in mind when deciding whether to rely on just a single region.

-### Do all disasters require recovery in a second region?
-{: #dr-second-region}

-Not all disasters require recovery at a second region.
-A database administrator might accidentally drop a database table, an automated release might go catastrophically wrong, or an essential managed cloud service can stop functioning correctly.
-In these cases, data recovery is key.
-Depending on how widespread the issue is, how prepared the organization is, and how quickly recovery needs to be achieved, such a disaster might not force failover to another region.
-Depending on the scenario, recovery can be achieved in the same region.
-For this reason, it's important to consider multiple disaster scenarios, and to plan accordingly.

-### RTO and RPO
+## RTO and RPO
 {: #RTO-RPO}

 [Recovery Time Objective](#x3167918){: term} (RTO) and [Recovery Point Objective](#x3429911){: term} (RPO) are often the two starting points for a disaster recovery plan.
-These disaster scenarios help shape and determine the steps that are needed to recover from them and also provide some indication as to what needs to happen for the business to declare a disaster and put the plan into action.

 RTO refers to the maximum time that it should take to restore services to a usable state once a disaster is called and the disaster recovery plan is enacted.
 A plan can have an overarching RTO, which covers many workloads, as well as individual RTOs for each workload it covers.
-RTO is expressed in terms of minutes, hours, or days.
+RTO is usually expressed in terms of minutes, hours, or days.

 RPO refers to the point in time to which services should be restored.
 Often, it is desirable to recover to the point of failure, as this provides minimal data loss.
 There are times, such as when recovering from a data corruption, when an earlier RPO is desirable.
 Also, where multiple workloads are interconnected, it can be important that each of the systems are bought back to the same point in time.
-RPO is expressed as to the point of failure or zero data loss, or to the point of last backup or somewhere in between.
+RPO is usually expressed as to the point of failure or zero data loss, or to the point of last backup or somewhere in between.
 RPO might also be constrained by what's technically possible, as well as cost.

 Many environments have a mix of workload types, some which are fundamentally critical, some which are less so.
 Some complex environments might also have many dependencies on other workloads, where one workload can't run without another.
 It is important to consider these aspects too when defining RTO and RPO targets for individual workloads.
 Create a recovery plan timeline, which considers the order in which workloads need to be recovered, based on their importance to the business, available resources, complexity, and dependencies.